Giving-Coupons/giving-coupons/README.md

 <p align="center"><img src="assets/logo-soc.png"/></p>

-## Overview
+### Overview

-Giving Coupons aims to increase the fundraising ROI on charitable donations and raise awareness about charities that the donor wishes to support by giving out donation coupons.
-Recipients of the coupon get to decide which charity receives the money specified, and can choose to top it up with their own money.
-The end goal of Giving Coupons is to encourage more Singaporeans to donate.
+Giving Coupons aims to increase fundraising donations and raise awareness about charities a primary donor wishes to support by distributing coupons.
+Coupon recipients get to choose which charity receives the money specified and can choose to make a personal contribution if they wish to do so.
+The end goal of Giving Coupons is to encourage more Singaporeans to donate and change the way we give to build a city of good!

-How Giving Coupons works for a campaign.
+### How does Giving Coupons work?

-1. A campaign in Giving Coupons kicks off when a primary donor pledges to donate a lump sum for one or more causes.
+1. A donor pledges to donate a sum of money to one or more charities by starting a campaign on Giving Coupons.
-1. The lump sum is then represented by coupons of smaller denominations.
-For example, a donation of $1000 could be split into 100 $10 coupons.
+1. Giving Coupons will split the pledged amount into coupons.
+Coupons are distributed to the public or organisations.
-1. Giving Coupons then distributes these coupons to a targeted group of people that they want to encourage to donate.
-These people are coupon recipients.
+1. Coupon recipients can redeem it to choose where the money goes and learn about the charities and their impact during the redemption process.
-1. Coupon recipients scan the coupon and can browse through the charities the money could go to.
-They gain awareness, while making their choice.
-While doing this, they can choose to make an additional personal contribution too, becoming a secondary donor.
+1. They may choose to add a personal contribution during the coupon redemption process.
+Or donate directly to charities through our campaigns.

 ## Team Members